fullstacksjs/eslint-config/README.md

 ## Speed Optimization!

-It's crucial to balance the benefits of linting rules against their performance impact.
+Balancing the benefits of linting rules against their performance impact is crucial.
 Below is a table highlighting the most resource-intensive linting rules encountered in a real-world React project:

 | Rule                                   | Time (ms) | Relative |
 | -------------------------------------- | --------- | -------- |